What “Roguelike” Meant

 Several recently released games have rekindled the old discussions on the meaning of the word “roguelike”.
 This post is an attempt to document how the meaning of this term has changed historically.

 Roguelikes have evolved separately from mainstream video games: while mainstream games focused on features that sell well, roguelikes were made by skilled programmers who wanted to create games interesting for themselves, and share them with other people with similar tastes.
-The term was never defined well, with every player using it according to their own feelings; for this reason, I have decided to make this quite subjective.
+As the genre evolved, every player used it according to their own feelings; for this reason, I have decided to make this quite subjective.
 Also, much of the emphasis is put on the community — since the roguelikes tend to be ignored by mainstream media, the fans gathered in online communities, which have been crucial for the evolution of the genre.

 The Beginnings (1993)

-I have not yet been in any online communities when the term “roguelike” has been coined; luckily, Santiago Zapata has written a blogpost about this.
+I have not yet been in any online communities when the term “roguelike” has been coined; luckily, Santiago Zapata has written a blogpost about this, although I find these discussions much clearer than his blogpost suggests.
 The term was invented by the Usenet community to group several games which they thought they were similar; these games were (1) free (2) dungeon crawl games (3) using ‘character display’ (in-game entities represented by letters and other characters).
+However, none of these features were their unifying characteristics — the characteristics was the “style of interface”, which apparently meant the abstract way of controlling the character and doing basic things such as combat — in other words, roguelikes were like Rogue just like platformers were like Mario and first-person shooters were like Doom.
+For these reasons, the name “roguelike” was chosen over some other suggested names such as “ASCII dungeon”.
+That would make it a genre as well defined as platformers or first-person shooters!
 Gameplay features such as (4) permadeath or (5) randomness were not considered.
 Roguelikes at that time included Rogue, Moria, NetHack, Angband, and several other minor games.

 Early Years (1994)